GeofreyMacharia/Heart-Disease-Detection/ReadMe.md

 # List of projects completed
-This repository contains most of the projects analyzed and modeled with the respective up to data machine learning algorithms with their corresponding datasets
+This repository contains most of the projects analyzed and modeled.
+The projects have been modeled with up to data machine learning algorithms.
+Original datasets are also present.